w3c/miniapp-components/docs/explainer.md

 MiniApp Components are the building blocks to creating MiniApp pages.
 Each component encapsulates functionality, data, and styles, enabling developers to create custom and reusable items that can be combined to develop MiniApps.
 MiniApps include essential components like page containers, textual and multimedia content, and other interactive elements such as forms.

-This document aims to specify a set of common practices to define MiniApps Components that allow developers to build similar user interfaces across MiniApp platforms efficiently, and provide a consistent user experience.
+This document aims to specify a set of common practices to define MiniApps Components that allow developers to build similar user interfaces across MiniApp platforms efficiently and provide a consistent user experience.

 ### Why should we care?

 Although MiniApps Components share the same concept as Web Components, their capabilities and development features differ.
 The main differences are motivated by the architecture of the existing implementations along the MiniApp ecosystem following the MVVM pattern, based on components developed through domain-specific markup languages and without access to the standard DOM.

-Even though [[[MINIAPP-PACKAGING]]] recommends MiniApp agents to support standard Web Components, MiniApp vendors might opt to implement the internal components using the traditional MVVM architecture and, subsequently, manage them through non-standard mechanisms like virtual DOM (VDOM) or content interpolation.
+Even though the MiniApp Packaging specification recommends MiniApp agents to support standard Web Components, MiniApp vendors might opt to implement the internal components using the traditional MVVM architecture and, subsequently, manage them through non-standard mechanisms like virtual DOM (VDOM) or content interpolation.

 ## 2. Scope of work

 The MiniApp Components specification aims to collect the minimum set of common features from all the MiniApp versions, including:

-- Built-in components (elements) names and properties
+- Built-in components (elements), names and properties
 - Event handling and basic event types
-- High level features for component definition
+- High-level features for component definition

 ### Out of scope

 - Definition of HTML elements
-- Definition of beaviour or appearance of elements.
+- Definition of behavior or appearance of elements.
 - Definition of a markup language for MiniApp

 ### What kind of document will be produced?

 To avoid overlap and confusion with Web Components and other recommendations in W3C, this specification aims to be an informative reference and is not intended to be a formal standard.
-Thus, this specification will be published as a Group Note, with formal review, but not endorsed by W3C.
+Thus, this specification will be published as a Group Note with a formal review but not be endorsed by W3C.

 This document will follow the principles below:

 - Identify the common practices and existing implementations regarding MiniApp components;
-- Maximize reuse and alignment of the specification with the existing standards (specially HTML, CSS and DOM); and
+- Maximize reuse and alignment of the specification with the existing standards (especially HTML, CSS, and DOM); and
 - Alignment with other groups in W3C (i.e., [OpenUI CG](https://open-ui.org/)) providing feedback and collecting new requirements that could serve to enhance the existing standards.